Caffeine & Escin Eye Cream DIY

 Phase B:

-Black Currant oil 2 (this oil composition is rich in linoleic acid which is very good for the skin – if you don’t have it, you can substitute with another oil high in linoleic acid)
+Black Currant oil 2 (this oil composition is rich in linoleic acid which is supposed to be very good for the skin)

 Blueberry Powder Extract 0.4